Senyeah/APIEngine/README.md

 ## Miscellaneous

-- In order to avoid ambiguity between names, you can’t place optional variables consecutively in an endpoint definition:
+- In order to avoid ambiguity between variable names, you can’t place optional variables consecutively in an endpoint definition:

   ```
   /users/[id]?/[size]?/image